Electa-Git/StochasticPowerModels.jl/test/data/Spanish/README.md

     - with auxiliary variables/constraints

 ## Network Data with Stochastic Data Extension

-The Folder Spanish has Spanish network on folder All_feeder in JSON format.
+- The Folder Spanish has Spanish network on folder All_feeder in JSON format.
+- The 7 bus test network is available in the folder POLA in JSON format.

 The file `CreatePMDDictionary` is the parser file to convert the JSON file into `PowerModels.jl` format.